Yining-math/Yining-math.github.io/writings.md

 ### Some Geometry of Local Systems
 2023-08

-This notes consists of two parts.
-In the first part we discuss some equivalent characterizations for local systems and their generalizations to higher cases.
-In the second part we consider the moduli theory for local systems.
-There are also some questions I want to figure out in my master study.
+It's to understand the theory of local systems.
+We talk about some different characterizations of local systems e.g. locally constant sheaves, representations of the fundamental group, flat connections, D-modules and crystals.
+And we try to generalize them from the classical case to higher cases to see whether there still exist similar relations for these definitions.
+Finally we get a concept of the (derived) moduli stack of local systems, which has two versions i.e. Betti and de Rham.
+In the notes there are also some questions I want to figure out in my future study.
 [Download notes here](https://Yining-math.github.io/file/2023-08-notes-1.pdf)

 ### Topics in Deformation Theory
 2022-06